 We may earn a commission from affiliate links ()

 Western Pennsylvania is a landscape of beautiful rolling hills and the mountains of the Appalachian Plateau, so it's not surprising that a number of natural attractions are found in its parks and wild lands.
-Winding country roads and miles of hiking and cycling trails lead to lakes, ponds, rushing streams, waterfalls, and scenic viewpoints, many of which can be easily reached from Pittsburgh.
+Winding country roads and miles of hiking and cycling trails lead to lakes, ponds, rushing streams, waterfalls, and scenic viewpoints, many of which can be easily reached on a day trip from Pittsburgh.

 This is one of the best places in the Mid-Atlantic area to view fall foliage.
 Historic sites span the centuries, from the French and Indian Wars to the 21st century, and five masterpieces of modernist architecture are open to tourists.
 And for kids, there's one of the nation's best-loved amusement park complexes.

-Learn more about the best places to visit near the city with our list of the top day trips from Pittsburgh.
+Learn more about the best places to visit near the city with our list of the best day trips from Pittsburgh.